rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ----------------------------------------------------------------

-You type a name for the service in the `Name in menu` field and enter the service in the `Search for service` field.
+Type a name for the service in the `Name in menu` field and enter the service in the `Search for service` field.
 Click the `+ Add` button and then click the `X` at the top right corner of the dialog to close it.

 Now click the `Systemd-Manager` icon in the `status menu` and you will see the services you added.